Spudos/Pure-Drive-Fitness/readme.md

 ### 4.13 Logo

-The company logo is whiote on a transparent background and is included at the top of each page
+The company logo is white on a transparent background and is included at the top of each page

 The white contrasts well with the purple header